Does dietary cholesterol actually raise levels in your body?

 - Large LDL: These lipoproteins are large and fluffy and don't easily penetrate the arteries.

 It has been found that people with mostly small, dense LDL particles have three times greater risk of heart disease compared to those with mostly large LDL particles (9).
 Therefore, if we want to reduce our risk of heart disease, we need to have mostly large LDL particles and less of the small, dense LDL particles.

 Even though saturated fats can raise LDL cholesterol levels, it has been identified that they change the LDL particles from small, dense to large (10, 11).
 This then changes the LDL to a benign subtype that is associated with a reduced risk of heart disease.

 It seems that there isn’t one clear-cut cause of high cholesterol, and it might not be as simple as consuming foods high in cholesterol or saturated fats raising the levels in our bodies.
 What is important is ensuring you live a healthy lifestyle, avoid smoking, heavy drinking and processed food and exercise regularly.
 This way you will be putting yourself in good stead to keep your cholesterol levels healthy throughout your life.
 Research has found that the Mediterranean diet is associated with reductions in cardiovascular disease, check out one of our previous articles for more information.

 High cholesterol is very common, yet most people don’t know they have it as there are no obvious signs or symptoms.
 In order to know whether you have high cholesterol it is necessary to have a cholesterol check.
 Our cholesterol check gives a thorough breakdown of your cholesterol levels in your blood including your HDL, LDL and triglyceride levels, as well as your heart disease risk.
-In aid of National Cholesterol Month, we have our Cholesterol Check down to only £29, from £39.

 Check your cholesterol levels this October!